tektoncd/pipeline/docs/additional-configs.md

 most stable features to be used.
 Set it to "alpha" to allow [alpha features](#alpha-features) to be used.

-- `resource-verification-mode`: Setting this flag to "enforce" will enforce verification of tasks/pipeline.
-Failing to verify will fail the taskrun/pipelinerun. "warn" will only log the err message and "skip" will skip the whole verification.
+- `trusted-resources-verification-no-match-policy`: Setting this flag to `fail` will fail the taskrun/pipelinerun if no matching policies found.
+Setting to `warn` will skip verification and log a warning if no matching policies are found, but not fail the taskrun/pipelinerun.
+Setting to `ignore` will skip verification if no matching policies found.
+Defaults to "ignore".

 - `results-from`: set this flag to "termination-message" to use the container's termination message to fetch results from.
 This is the default method of extracting results.
 Set it to "sidecar-logs" to enable use of a results sidecar logs to extract results instead of termination message.

 - `enable-provenance-in-status`: set this flag to "true" to enable recording